rwieruch/blog_robinwieruch_content/pages/about/index.md

 I try my best to have a positive impact on the world.
 99% of my code is open source for everyone on [GitHub](https://github.com/rwieruch).
 Every time I build a product/service for myself, I immediately think about how to open source it for others.
 Even though I open source my work and offer lots of learning material for free, not everyone is able to make use of it.
 Many people have no access to it because they didn't had the chance to learn the English language in the first place.
 That's why I try here and there to volunteer or to [donate money to good causes](/giving-back-by-learning-react/).
 I have the strong believe that the major issue of diversity in our industry is due to inaccessible education for people outside of the western world.
 Apart from the language barrier, most educational content is too expensive.
 Whereas a programming course for $99 might be affordable in the US, it's out of reach for any eager programmer in South East Asia.
 I know that many programmers producing educational courses need to make a living, I am sitting in one boat with them, but [there are options to make educational content affordable for others around the world](https://github.com/rwieruch/purchasing-power-parity) too.
 After all, I hope that I can give something back by believing in these values and my mission to make education more accessible to everyone.

-# Passions beyond Software Development
+# Passions beyond Web Development

 Even though I do a lot of programming in my professional and spare time, there are other things I treasure too.
 I am an [avid reader](https://www.goodreads.com/author/show/16218990.Robin_Wieruch), but I’m always struggling to memorize my learnings.
 I guess, that's why I started to write down my notes of books I enjoyed to read.
 But it's difficult to keep up with all the books.
 Nowadays I often encourage people to read more, because it's such a fulfilling and meaningful activity.
 Some of my favorite pieces: